-Guaranteed minimum pension (GMP) was accrued by members of the Local Government Pension Scheme (LGPS) between 6 April 1978 and 5 April 1997.
-The value of GMP is inherently unequal between males and females for a number or reasons, including a higher retirement age for men and GMP accruing at a faster rate for women.
+Guaranteed minimum pension (GMP) was accrued by pension scheme members between 6 April 1978 and 5 April 1997.
+The value of GMP was inherently unequal between males and females for a number or reasons, including a higher retirement age for men and GMP accruing at a faster rate for women.
 However, overall equality of benefits was achieved for public service schemes through the interaction between scheme pensions and the Second State Pension.
 The introduction of the new Single State Pension in April 2016 disrupted this arrangement and brought uncertainty over the ongoing indexation of GMPs, which could lead to inequalities between men and women's benefits.

 As an interim solution to avoid this problem, GMP rules were changed so that the responsibility for ensuring GMPs kept pace with inflation passed in full to pension schemes themselves for members reaching state pension age between 6 April 2016 and 5 April 2021.
-This new responsibility leads to increased costs for schemes (including the LGPS) and hence scheme employers.
+This new responsibility led to increased costs for schemes and hence scheme employers.